MrHsiehVCS/unit4-pp/README.md

 Thanks for playing!
 ```

+Hint:
+- You might want to make helper methods for contained bits of functionality.
+For example:
+  - a helper method for getting a random choice between R/P/S
+  - a helper method that displays/handles one full round of RPS

 ## PART C - PalindromeTester.java

 For **PART C**, you need to complete the class `PalindromeTester`.
 The class tests whether or not a given `String` from the user is a palindrome.